terodea/DSA/README.md

 # DataStructuresAlgorithms
-Implementation of data structures and algorithms in Python.
+Implementation of data structures and algorithms in Python, Java and Scala.